caldric/battleship-client/README.md

 ## Known Issues

-- Sign up does not automatically log in user
 - Profile does not keep track of user statistics
 - No indication when a enemy ship is sunk, only when you hit/miss
 - Randomly generated enemy ships can potentially overlap